College of Business

 Admission to the program and maintenance of good standing will be in accord with the requirements of the Office of Graduate Studies of Idaho State University and additional College of Business requirements.

-Admission to the M.B.A. program is granted only to students showing high promise ofsuccess.
-The College of Business uses various measures of high promise, including the candidate's performance on the Graduate Management Admissions Test (GMAT), upper-division grade-point average, and work experience.
-Ordinarily such measures, along with other reasonable indications of promise, will be used in combination to arrive at a final judgment.
+Admission to the MBA program is granted only to students showing high promise of success.
+The College of Business uses various measures of high promise, including the candidate's performance on the Graduate Management Admissions Test (GMAT) and upper-division grade point average (GPA).
+Such measures, along with other reasonable indications of promise, will be used in combination to arrive at a final judgment.

-Normally, the minimum requirement that must be met to be considered for admission is defined by the following:
+The minimum requirement for admission is defined by the following:

-Please note that no individual can be fully admitted to the M.B.A. program until the College of Business has received the applicant's official transcripts and official GMAT score.
-Students may be provisionally admitted in unclassified or conditional status pending receipt of their GMAT scores if they have a sufficiently high upper-division GPA.
-Such admissions are normally limited to part-time students who reside in the immediate region.
+Please note that no individual can be admitted to classified status in the MBA program until the College of Business has received the applicant's official transcripts and official GMAT/GRE score.

-The minimum level of mathematics required for the M.B.A. program is a basic course in statistics and college algebra.
-If students have not completed this work, they must do so early in their program prior to enrolling in M.B.A.
-II courses.
+The minimum level of mathematics required for the MBA program is college algebra.
+If students have not completed this course, they must do so early in their program prior to enrolling in MBA-II courses.
 College algebra may be waived if the student scores in the 50th percentile or higher on the quantitative section of the GMAT.
-If all M.B.A.
-I courses are waived, the student may enroll in M.B.A.
-II courses provided they are concurrently enrolled in courses to meet the math requirement.
+If all MBA-I courses are waived, students may enroll in MBA-II courses provided they are concurrently enrolled in courses to meet the math requirement.

-Computer literacy is an essential skill for success in the M.B.A. program and success in a professional business career.
-The minimum skills required are the ability to use a word processor, a spreadsheet, DOS, and Windows.
-Students are required to maintain an account on the ISU network.
+Computer literacy is an essential skill for success in the MBA program and success in a professional business career.
+The minimum skills required are the ability to use a word processor, a spreadsheet, the Internet, and Windows.
+Students are required to maintain e-mail and Internet accounts on the ISU network.